Call4Cloud | MMP-C | Autopilot | Device Preparation

 And yes… we can retrieve the BitLocker recovery key as admin!

-Now we are going to do the same test but this time as a normal user with the assigned Intune role we created earlier.
-As shown below… you can make sure the BitLocker recovery key can be extracted from Intune with RBAC configured.
+Now, we will do the same test, but this time as a normal user with the assigned Intune role we created earlier.
+As shown below… you can ensure the BitLocker recovery key can be extracted from Intune with the configured RBAC.

 4. Encryption Method report